monoira/VSCLazy/README.md

 | `<leader> c r` | Rename symbol                    |
 | `<leader> c p` | Preview markdown                 |
 | `<leader> c u` | Remove unused imports            |

+**Disclaimer**
+This project is purely a community-driven configuration setup and is not officially affiliated with or endorsed by Visual Studio Code (Microsoft), LazyVim, or any other commercial software vendor.
+Use this configuration at your own risk.
+I make no guarantees regarding compatibility, stability, or fitness for any particular purpose.